 Other highlights from the year include:

 I’m now on wind down and going to enjoy the festive activities in my calendar over the next few weeks.
 I hope you all have a great christmas and new year.
 Eat as much as you can, drink as much as you like and don’t let it worry you.
 I’m starting back at the gym in February…… at least I’m honest.
-If you’ve still not got a christmas jumper, go visit this blog post.

 If you're looking to start a new project in 2017, feel free to email me directly: firstname.lastname@example.org